 - 1. Rental units and owner occupied housing within Zone 1 (Zone 1 is defined as the area south of Chambers Street and west of Nassau and Broad Streets, including all buildings which face on those streets and the entirety of Battery Park City) will be eligible for a grant of 30% of the monthly rent (or mortgage payments, plus maintenance costs and real estate and related taxes for owner occupied units), up to \$12,000 over two years.
-The Plan provides a minimum grant of \$4,000 per assisted unit over two years. - 2.
-Rental units and owner occupied housing within Zone 2 (Zone 2 is defined as the area outside Zone 1 but south of Canal Street and southwest of Rutgers Street, including all buildings which face on those streets) will be eligible for a grant of 30% of the monthly rent (or mortgage payments, plus maintenance costs and real estate and related taxes for owner
+To provide maximum benefit to lower income individuals in the area, the Plan provides a minimum grant of \$4,000 per assisted unit over two years.
+However, no residents will receive grants in excess of their total two year payments. - 2.
+Rental units and owner occupied housing within Zone 2 (Zone 2 is defined as the area outside Zone 1 but south of Canal Street and southwest of Rutgers Street, including all buildings which face on those streets) will be eligible for a grant of 30% of the monthly rent (or mortgage payments, plus maintenance costs and real estate and related taxes for owner occupied units), up to \$6,000 over two years.
+To provide maximum benefit to lower income individuals in the area, the Plan provides a minimum grant of \$2,000 per assisted unit over two years.
+However, no residents will receive grants in excess of their total two year payments. - 3.
+To be eligible for the grants related to rental units described in Items 1 & 2, all applicants must meet the following criteria: - The unit must be occupied by the applicant and the applicant must comply with one of the following two options: - (a) The applicant must have entered into at least a two-year lease commencing prior to July 1, 2002 and ending on or after May 31, 2003; or - (b) The applicant must have entered into at least a two-year lease commencing on or after July 1, 2002 and on or before May 31, 2003. - To be eligible for the program under option (b), the following rent restrictions apply: - Rents paid by tenants in rent-regulated units may not be more than the legally permitted rents for rent-regulated units. - Rents paid by tenants in non-rent-regulated units may not be more than the following: